 PayNuts offers a “pay nothing” plan where transaction fees are passed on to customers.

-At the moment, PayNuts mainly offers the mobile and portable Verifone T650p touchscreen terminal.
-It integrates with a huge choice of POS systems – over 600 software providers – but can be used independently.
+PayNuts’ main EFTPOS machine is the mobile and portable Verifone T650p touchscreen terminal.
+It integrates with over 700 POS software systems, but can be used independently.
 As a smart terminal running on Android, we find the touchscreen a pleasure to use.

 Accepted cards

-Transactions are deposited into your bank account at any Australian bank the following working day.
+Transactions deposit into your bank account at any Australian bank the following working day.
 Same-day funding is available for an additional cost.

 Pros: